ulidtko/cabal-doctest/README.md

   `defaultMainAutoconfWithDoctests` function to make custom `Setup.hs` script.

-* If you use the default `.` in `hs-source-dirs`, then running `doctests` might fail with weird errors (ambigious module errors).
+* If you use the default `.` in `hs-source-dirs`, then running `doctests` might fail with weird errors (ambiguous module errors).
 Workaround is to move sources under `src/` or some non-top-level directory.

 * `extensions:` field isn't supported.
 Upgrade your `.cabal` file to use at least